ADHD Guide

 RECOMMENDED FOR YOU

-• Enter one deadline — see working days remaining
+• Reverse-engineer one deadline into working days remaining

-• Break It Down — sub-tasks auto-distributed across days
+• Break It Down worksheet — map sub-tasks across your days

-• Done Tracker — progress bar + milestone celebrations
+• Done Tracker — fill-in progress bar + milestone checkpoints

 30-day money-back guarantee